gabeklein/expressive-mvc/README.md

 1. Create a class and fill it with the values, getters, and methods you'll need.
 2. Extend `Model` (or any derivative, for that matter) to make it "observable".
-3. Within a component, use built-in methods, as you would a normal hook.
+3. Within a component, use built-in methods as you would a normal hook.
-4. Destructure the values you'll need, to subscribe.
+4. Destructure the values, needed by a particular component, to subscribe.
 5. Update those values on demand.

-Your component will now keep sync automagically. ✨
+Components keep sync automagically. ✨
 <br/><br/>

-### Some Definitions
+### Glossary

 The following is a bascially crash-course to help get you up to speed.<br/>
-To that end, here's library jargon which will be good to know.
+To that end, here's some library jargon which will be good to know.

  - **Model**: Any class you'll write extending `Model`.
 Your definition for a type of controller.
  - **Controller**: An instance of your model, usable wherever you need it.
- - **State**: The state belonging to a controller, it's attached values.
+ - **State**: The state belonging to a controller, values on instance, defined by model.
- - **Subscriber**: A hook, or callback otherwise, responding to updates.
+ - **Subscriber**: A hook, or otherwise special callback, responding to updates.
  - **View**: A function-component which may be mounted and accept hooks.
  - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.

 <br/>

-Let's get started :clap:
+Alrighty, lets go :clap:
 <br/><br/>

 <h2 id="concept-simple">Simplest use-case</h2>

-Backing up from our first example, to start with a bare minimum.
+Backing up from our first example, we start with a bare minimum.

 ```jsx
 import Model from "@expressive/mvc";